kkolade/kolakolade.me_gulp/README.md

 ### Prerequisites

-In order to run this project you need:
-Node.js and Git running on your computer
+In order to run this project you need the followings installed and running on your system:

+- Git
+- Gulp

 <!--
 Example command: